 Util Monitors Stats Num of Past Interval

-Specifies the number of past intervals of data that is saved by the system resource monitoring statistics.
+Specifies the number of past intervals of the system resource monitoring statistics to save.

 Audit Log State

 Specifies the state of the management audit log.
 The options are:

 Specifies the action to take for one of the following DSP mismatch conditions:

 Note: During the dry-up period, active calls using the higher capacity DSPs are not protected in the event that a switchover occurs before the dry up completes.

 Note: If a switchover occurs, calls using the higher capacity DSPs on the active instance are not protected during switchover (that is, partial redundancy).

 Specifies whether or not to enable warning prompts configured for the Set commands.
 The options are:

 |Verify Auto Index|